Traveling with Kids? Think Beyond the Coloring Book

 Going on a fishing trip?
 Even three year olds can get in on the action with our Pretend & Play® Fishing Set.
 Everything—magnetic pole, fish, worms, vest—stores in a compact tackle box.
 Here’s an idea: bring along an extra bucket (water is optional), and your child can fish alongside you.
 Or, create an imaginary rocking boat from a sleeping bag, picnic table, or hotel couch.

 Games for School-Age Kids

-- "Where Are You From?", a geographic twist on the classic license plate game.
-The objective: spot cars bearing plates from all 50 states and mark them off on our labeled U.S. map as you go.
+- "Where Are You From?” a geographic twist on the classic license plate game.
+The objective: spot cars bearing plates from all 50 states and mark them off on the labeled U.S. map as you go.
 Use each sighting to discuss that state: its capital, climate, what it's known for, etc. The twist: turn it into a Tic-Tac-Toe game.
 To win, be the first person to see three license plates from the same state and place them in a row!

 - Build a Family Tree.
 Visiting Grandma and Grandpa on your next vacation?
-Work together to make a Family Tree, using our worksheet.
+Work together to make a Family Tree, using this worksheet.
 This is a great way to break the ice and get kids talking to relatives they don't often see.

 - Postcards to (or from) home.
 What did you do today?
 Use our US Flag Writing Page to create a written memory of your trip, or "staycation".
 Make it a journal: use a new one each day to record all of your adventures!

 - Scavenger Hunt.
 Turn waiting time into playtime, while sharpening observational skills.
 Make a list of people or items to spot on the trip: a purple suitcase, a sneezing baby, a well-known landmark, etc. Make it different: use our ABC Scavenger Hunt to find items that begin with each letter of the alphabet.